 - User Manual

 A huge positive of the Radioddity CB-27 compared to other radios is its surprisingly small size.
-While it’s not handheld like the Midland 75-785, the Radioddity CB-27 only measures 4.29” in width.
+The Radioddity CB-27 only measures 4.29” in width.
 You would’ve expected it to bigger like the Uniden Bearcat 980 SSB, but the CB-27 pleasantly fits in your palm and weighs less than a pound.
 Thus, it’s super easy to carry and install in your vehicle.

 Don’t let the size fool you, though.
-The Radioddity CB-27 is by no means flimsy.
+The Radioddity CB-27 is by no means flimsy especially since it is not handheld unlike the Midland 75-785.
 In fact, the case is solid and feels very sturdy.
 Furthermore, there’s a heatsink in the design, which works to dissipate the heat even when the radio is running at 4 watts of power output.
 As such, the Radioddity CB-27 doesn’t heat as fast when compared to other models.
 Combined with the compact yet durable design, this CB radio will definitely last you years.